JeroenVdb/streamdeck-googlemeet-messaging-bridge/readme.md

 - Stream Deck plugin: https://github.com/JeroenVdb/streamdeck-googlemeet
 - the Chrome Extension: https://github.com/JeroenVdb/streamdeck-googlemeet-extension

+This "bridge" app sets up a WebSocket server that receives and broadcasts messages from and to the Stream Deck plugin and accompanying extension.

 _Developed and tested on MacOS, might need some work for Windows._

 ## Install